BykaWF/SpringSecurityGuide/README.md

 When you send a request to a secure server and receive a `401 (Unauthorized)` response, it's the server's way of asking for your **username** and **password**.
 It checks these **credentials** to determine if you're authorized to access the requested resource.
 If your credentials are valid, you'll be granted access to the resource.

+If you just add **Spring Security** dependency we will get this page and generated password in console:
 ![Before](https://github.com/BykaWF/SpringSecurityGuide/assets/119706327/b9b83016-50f4-4265-b1b8-743c4985fa9b)

-If you just add Spring Security dependency we will get this page and generated password, but if we want add Basic Auth you need add to your SecurityConfing:
+If you want add Basic Auth to your application:
 ```
 @Configuration
 @EnableWebSecurity